saif-mal1k/Salesforce-Notes/4. VisualForce/chapter 03 Standard Controller & Custom Controller/README.md

 <td>

 - A custom controller is a custom Apex class written by developer to add logic to a page.
-- these classes are written to access other objects and fields to create a list of records from multiple objects or update fields across multiple objects.
+- these classes are written to access other objects and fields to create a list of records from multiple objects or update fields across multiple objects or to make a callout to an external web service.
 </td>
 </tr>